AdobeDocs/experience-manager-65.en/help/communities/moderate-ugc.md

 The actions which can be performed on posted content (UGC) varies depending on the user identity and the environment.
 The table below uses the following terminology to describe the various roles according to user identity :

 * `Admin`

-  a user who is a member of [community-administrators](/help/communities/users.md) group
+  A user who is a member of [community-administrators](users.md) group.

 * `Moderator`

-  a member of a [community moderators](/help/communities/users.md#publishenvironmentusersandgroups) group (has [moderator permissions](/help/communities/in-context.md#moderatorpermissions))
+  A member of a [community moderators](users.md#publishenvironmentusersandgroups) group (has [moderator permissions](in-context.md#moderatorpermissions)).

 * `Creator`

-  the user who posted the content
+  The user who posted the content.

 * `Member`

-  a signed-in user without special permissions
+  A signed-in user without special permissions.

 * `Visitor`

-  an anonymous user
+  An anonymous user.

 <table>
  <tbody>